sharad97/Marathon-Application-/README.md

 # Marathon-Application
- * Web Crawlers web site and Automatically Upload Data in Microsoft Azure SQL Server Database.
+ * Web Crawles web site and Automatically Upload Data in Microsoft Azure SQL Server Database.
- * Application display data using C#
+ * MVC application in C# with the latest .NET version using data

 ## To run spider: